twig-energy/stronk/README.md

 ### Specializers

-In case you want to specialize the resulting type of unit multiplication and division you can utilize the `stronk/specializer.h` header.
+Specialization of unit multiplication and division is possible

-By default the units are generated with the `stronk_default_prefab` type.
+By default the units are generated with the `stronk_default_unit` type.

 ```cpp :file=./examples/specializers_example.cpp:line_end=33
 #include <concepts>